The Role of bilinguals in the Bayesian naming game: Dynamics of the multi-agent models

+Instead, as one can notice from Fig.~\ref{fig:curvature}, the dynamics of the convergence towards consensus are similar in the MNG and BNG models.
+This can be understood noting that in this stage each Bayesian agent has already accumulated a relatively large number of examples for the unknown word.
+As a result, the generalization function $g \to 1$ and therefore also its ensemble averages $p_A,p_B \to 1$ in the evolution equations~\eqref{eq:autonomous1a},~\eqref{eq:autonomous1b}, which become equivalent to the mean-field equations of the MNG model.
+The other process besides the word learning contributing to the dynamics is the agreement, which works in the same way in the BNG and MNG nodels.
+Thus, the dynamics of the two models become asymptotically equivalent.

+To summarize, the curves of the the population fractions $x,y,z,m$ of the MNG and BNG differ first of all in the time scale of the convergence to consensus, as it is evident from Figs.~\ref{fig:curvature}-(a) and (b).
+However, they also differ in some additional qualitative features of their shapes, which would persist even after a suitable scaling of the time variable.
+Such major differences affect most of the time evolution of the system, becoming less pronounced only in the asymptotic stage of the relaxation to consensus.
+The asymptotic behaviors of the two models present a similarity due to general constraint imposed by the set of trajectories selected, which reach consensus at point A: $x(t), m(t) \to 1$ while $y(t), z(t) \to 0$ for $t \to \infty$.
+Analogous asymptotic behaviors are shared by other three-state models.

+The differences between the curves of the MNG and BNG discussed above are expected to have crucial consequences on the consensus dynamics of models describing the learning processes of multiple words characterized by different time scales (e.g. due to different levels of difficulty in learning the words) or in generalized models in which the weight of the role of bilinguals can be tuned through some parameters, see e.g. Ref.~\cite{Heinsalu-2014a}.

-In Fig.~\ref{fig:curvature}-(c) we compare the time evolution of the success rate $S(t)$ for the NG and BNG models.
-In the case of the NG dynamics, the success rate $S$ exhibits a plateau analogously to the bilingual fraction $z$ in panel (a).
-The plateaus represent a reorganization phase of the system, in which the average number of agreements and learning events is approximately the same.
+In order to monitor the evolution toward consensus, one can use the success rate $S(t)$, scoring one or zero at each time-step for a success or failure, respectively.
+Figure~\ref{fig:curvature}-(c) shows the time evolutions of the success rates $S(t)$ for the MNG and BNG models.
+In the case of the MNG dynamics, the success rate $S$ exhibits a plateau analogously to the bilingual fraction $z$ in panel (a).
+These plateaus represent a reorganization phase of the system, in which the average rates of agreements and learning events are approximately constant.
 Instead, in the BNG model, the small plateau observed at the beginning of the time evolution corresponds to a phase where the majority of interactions consist of reinforcement processes.
 After these initial phases, in both models the success rate $S$ grows monotonically.
-In the later stage, their dynamics of relaxation towards consensus becomes equivalent.
+In the later stage, the dynamics of convergence towards consensus become equivalent, as explained above.